neurolabusc/DistanceFields/README.md

 ### Object Center

-In this example, we compute the peak thickness location for a C-shaped region.
+In this example, we compute the peak depth location for a C-shaped region.
 The image below shows that a nicely representative location has been identified.
 In contrast, the center of mass is outside the object.

 ```
 Depth3D -t 0.5 -r y ./test/region4.nii.gz